-To determine whether a protection order (supervision) is likely to be effective, the child protection worker should consider the following:
+To determine whether a protection order (supervision) is likely to be effective, child protection workers should consider the following:

-Child protection workers should discuss the plan with the parent/person with whom the child is living to ascertain the level of cooperation with the following:
+Child protection workers should discuss the plan with the parent or person with whom the child is living to ascertain the level of cooperation with the following:

-It is important that a parent/person with whom the child is living is able to work with the child protection worker to make plans for their child’s future, and to find ways to increase safety for the child and address the issues that led to the protection order (supervision) being made.
+It is important that the parent or person with whom the child is living is able to work with the child protection worker to make plans for their child’s future, and to find ways to increase safety for the child and address the issues that led to the protection order (supervision) being made.

-Child protection workers will need to determine the following before applying for a protection order (supervision):
+Child protection workers must determine the following before applying for a protection order (supervision):

 Duration of protection order (supervision)